davdwhyte87/clanapp-api/README.md

 # Clanapp

-iReporter enables users  to bring any form of corruption to the notice of appropriate authorities and the general public
+clan is a system for reaching out to people.
+It brings investors closer to people with ideas and helps share information.

 ## Project Overview
-**clan api** clan is a system for reaching out to people.
-It brings investors closer to people with ideas and helps share information.
+**clan api** This is the api powering the clan app.
+It is been built with Node js.

 ## Features